chrisgrieser/nvim-tinygit/README.md

 2. Use `gc` to enter a commit message.
 3. Repeat 1 and 2.
 4. When done, `gp` to push the commits.

+Using `pushIfClean = true` allows you to combine staging, committing, and pushing into a single step, when it is the last commit you intend to make.

 ### Quick Amends
 - `amendOnlyMsg` just opens the commit popup to change the last commit message,